RedstoneDave/My-Language/README.md

 ### Numerals

 Numerals in Kratoma are called `unekin`, this word is formed from the words for 1, 2 and 3.
-However, `unekin` has more words than numbers, concepts like “many” `mo`, “part” `ecu`, “same” `wa`, common `hwa` are also `unekin`s.
+However, `unekin` has more words than numbers, concepts like “many” `mo`, “part” `ecu`, “same” `wa`, “common” `hwa` are also `unekin`s.
 Let's take the word `u` (meaning “one”) for example.
 Here are the forms of the word.

 - `un`
   - `-n` enables an `unekin` to modify a noun.